timescale/docs.timescale.com-content/getting-started/scaling-out.md

 Note that:

-* Data nodes are added as objects locally and just connect to an existing database server.
+* Data nodes are added as objects locally and connect to an existing PostgreSQL instance.

-* You should already have a running database server on some host.
+* You should already have a running PostgreSQL server on the data node host.

 When creating the data node, you should: